tsunejui/awesome-tools/README.md

   * [jfscan](https://github.com/nullt3r/jfscan) - JF⚡can - Super fast port scanning & service discovery using Masscan and Nmap.
 Scan large networks with Masscan and use Nmap's scripting abilities to discover information about services.
 Generate report.
   * [masscan](https://github.com/robertdavidgraham/masscan) - TCP port scanner, spews SYN packets asynchronously, scanning entire Internet in under 5 minutes.
   * [mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.
+  * [Seatbelt](https://github.com/GhostPack/Seatbelt) - Seatbelt is a C# project that performs a number of security oriented host-survey "safety checks" relevant from both offensive and defensive security perspectives.
+  * [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 - Program
   * [evil-winrm](https://github.com/Hackplayers/evil-winrm) - The ultimate WinRM shell for hacking/pentesting
   * [theZoo](https://github.com/ytisf/theZoo) - A repository of LIVE malwares for your own joy and pleasure. theZoo is a project created to make the possibility of malware analysis open and available to the public.